SiddharthaSen99/CreditCardFraudDetection/README.md

 ## Dataset

 The dataset used is the Credit Card Fraud Detection dataset available on Kaggle.
 You can also download it from the creditcard.csv file uploaded along with the code.
+The actual dataset consists of 284807 rows and 3 columns.
+Due to computational costs, only a s

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE3Njg4MTgwMTgsODQxNzY2MTcyXX0=
+eyJoaXN0b3J5IjpbMTI3MTIwOTM3Miw4NDE3NjYxNzJdfQ==
 -->